abhijith-padala/string-reply/README.md

 The project includes a comprehensive testing suite covering both unit tests and integration tests.

-### Unit Tests
+### Unit Tests and Integration Tests

 Unit tests ensure the correctness of individual components.
+Integration tests verify the application's behavior as a whole.
 Run unit tests and integration tests both using the following command:

 ```bash
 ./gradlew test